 Things were progressing and it was now the lure of a manual Italian espresso machine with an e61 that won me over.
 I grabbed one of the original ECM Giotto coffee machines.
 Damn!!!
 Now this was getting good.
 Before this changes were steps.
-The move from the single boiler coffee machine to the e61 heat exchanger was just AMAZING!
+The move up from the single boiler coffee machine to an E61 heat exchanger coffee machine was just AMAZING!

 From that point onward I was absolutely hooked by the coffee hobby.
 I designed and built my own coffee roaster, I created manual brewing gear from bits and bobs, including some very cool cold drip towers.
-I also played with dozens of off-the-shelf manual brewing toys including the V60 pourover, the Chemex, the Aeropress, cold drip towers, cold steep brewers, siphons and many more.
+I also played with dozens of off-the-shelf manual brewing toys including the V60 pourover, Chemex, Aeropress, siphons, cold drip towers and many more.

 When it came to Italian coffee machines and grinders I was cycling through them at an alarming rate.
 I basically upgraded my machine and/or grinder almost annually.
 I guess I would call this is my coffee gear freak stage.
 There were no giant leaps here in terms of in the coffee quality in the cup, but I just loved the tech and the experience of driving the very best Italian coffee machines and grinders.